atbcb/usab-uswds/_pages/about/board-meetings.md

 ## {{ page.title }}

 Members of the U.S. Access Board meet quarterly.
 Board meetings are open to the public.
-Since the COVID-19 pandemic, Board meetings are held virtually.
+Since the COVID-19 pandemic, some of the Board meetings are held virtually.
 Communication Access Realtime Translation (CART) and sign language interpreters are available at all Board meetings and events.

 ## Next Board Meeting